-Millennium Youth Prize is a technology competition for young innovators who are 19-year old and younger run by Aalto University and Technology Academy Finland.
+Millennium Youth Prize is a technology competition for young innovators who are 19-year old and younger run by Technology Academy Finland and Aalto University.

 We want to encourage young people to learn and innovate and to participate in technology and science.
 In addition, we believe that they have the key for a better future for mankind.
 There are many different solutions to the global challenges.
 Innovations are born from new perspectives and from a new way of thinking.

-Professors of Aalto University challenge young innovators to solve four different global issues related to sustainable development.
+Professors of Aalto University challenge young innovators to solve global issues related to sustainable development.
 The competition seeks feasible solutions to solve these challenges.

 This year the challenges are provided by the following professors: